 – Palmer’s contract runs through the 2017 season.

 – Suggs tore his Achilles in September but vowed he wasn’t finished playing, even if it’s not for the Ravens.

 – The Colts are unlikely to bring back Johnson, but he said “I am playing, there’s no question about that.”

 – Freeney nearly retired before signing with the Cardinals last season and enjoyed their playoff run.
 No word on yet on where he’ll be in 2016.

-– Brees will enter the final year of his deal with Chargers in 2016.
+– Brees will enter the final year of his deal with the Saints in 2016.

 – Smith said 2015 would be his last year, but changed his mind after an injury.